austinzumbro/01-challenge-horiseon/README.md

 #### CSS

-The above changes required updates to the associated CSS selectors, but it also afforded an opportunity to remove some redundancies within the stylesheet.
-And while I was doing that, I discovered a few fonts and colors that could be applied more globally to further reduce repetition.
+The above changes required updates to the associated CSS selectors, which afforded an opportunity to remove some redundancies within the stylesheet.
+While taking care of that, I also discovered a few fonts and colors that could be applied more globally to further reduce repetition.

 **Original code example**